ArchLars/archtutorial/README.md

 ### kitty
 kitty is a terminal that I think is the best sort of default terminal on Linux.
 It's easy to use, GPU accelerated, fast enough and hassle free.
-It allows you to zoom in by pressing `CTRL + SHIFT and +` and zoom out by `CTRL + SHIFT and -` It doesn't look terrible like some terminals do.
-I install konsole as well for backup.
+It allows you to zoom in by pressing `CTRL + SHIFT and +` and zoom out by `CTRL + SHIFT and -` It doesn't look terrible like some terminals do. konsole is included as a backup.

 ### plymouth & plymouth-kcm
 plymouth adds a loading screen to your arch box with a spinner. you can customize it too. for most systems this is the default and preferable for users which is why I am including it.
 We will be making the LTS kernel not have it enabled if we need to troubleshoot booting.
-However this one is optional, you don't really need it. plymouth-kcm just adds functionality for KDE Plasma settings to change the loading.
+However this one is optional, you don't really need it. plymouth-kcm adds functionality for KDE Plasma settings to be able to change the themes of your loading.

 ---

 ## **NOT INCLUDED IN THE STEP BUT YOU MAY WANT TO INCLUDE:**

 ### wireless-regdb
-If you use wireless then an essential package is also `wireless-regdb`.
+If you use wireless then an **essential package** is also `wireless-regdb`.
 It installs regulatory.db, a machine-readable table of Wi-Fi rules per country  that allows you to connect properly.
 If regulatory.db is missing or cannot be read, Linux falls back to the “world” regdomain 00.
 That profile is **intentionally conservative,** which means fewer channels and more restrictions.
 For example, world 00 marks many 5 GHz channels as passive-scan only and limits parts of 2.4 GHz (12–13 passive, 14 effectively off).

 ### audiocd-kio
 This adds the audiocd:/ KIO worker so Dolphin and other KDE apps can read and rip audio CDs.
 Not needed on non-KDE Plasma systems, but KDE has their own thing with this for some reason.
-I don't ever plan on using that on my desktop tower but otherwise I would consider this essential.
 If you are on a laptop with a CD player then you are going to want this.

 ### libdvdread, libdvdnav, and libdvdcss
 This is the same as above but for DVD playback.
 This is needed on any DE.